What If My Car Insurance Claim Is Denied?

 What to Do If Your Claim Gets Denied

-Based on the reasons given in the letter, you may provide additional evidence to support your claim.
-This could include a police report, pictures of the accident, repair estimates, or medical bills.
+If the denial letter says that you didn't provide enough evidence to support your claim, provide as much of the missing evidence as you can.
+This could include a police report, pictures of the accident, repair estimates, or medical records and bills.

-Finally, if you find yourself in a situation where you believe there's nothing else you can do, you may want to bring in an outside party.
-This might consist of filing a complaint with your state's insurance commissioner, hiring an independent claims adjuster, or consulting with an attorney.
+Finally, if you find yourself in a situation where you believe there's nothing else you can do, consider bringing in an outside party to help.
+For instance, you might be able to file a complaint with your state's insurance commissioner.
+Depending on the circumstances, it might make sense to hire an independent claims adjuster.
+In addition, think about hiring an experienced car accident attorney.

-If your third-party claim is denied, then your options will be similar to those discussed above.
-One key difference is that, depending on the type of car insurance coverage you have, you could have the option to file a first-party claim with your own car insurance company.
+If your third-party claim is denied, then with the exception of filing an appeal, your options will be similar to those discussed above.
+Additionally, you might be able to file a first-party claim with your own car insurance company, depending on your insurance coverages.

-If there is a car insurance claim denial, it is probably either a genuine mistake by the car insurance company or there is legitimate doubt as to liability or damages.
+If your car insurance claim is denied, it's probably because there's legitimate doubt as to liability or damages.
+Or sometimes the insurance company just makes a mistake.
 But in limited instances, the insurance company might knowingly deny a valid claim.
 If this happens, it could constitute a bad faith insurance denial.

-States tend to vary in how they define insurance bad faith, but it typically refers to an insurance company's unreasonably refusing to provide a benefit under an insurance policy.
-This can potentially include:
+States vary in how they define insurance bad faith, but it typically refers to an insurance company's unreasonable refusal to provide a benefit that's legitimately due under an insurance policy.
+Here are some of the things that might give rise to a bad faith claim:

 • refusing to pay a legitimate claim